Low Carb Pressure Cooker Beef Soup

 📝 Additional Notes

-extra flavor, use high-quality beef bone broth.
-It adds richness and beneficial collagen.
+For extra richness, use a high-quality bone broth.
+It adds more collagen and depth of flavor.

 🥗 Nutrition Facts